Haslewood and Lupton Islands Site Plan

 The waters surrounding Haslewood and Lupton islands (20-078) have been assigned to a protected setting in the Whitsundays Plan of Management 2008 (WPOM).
 Due to their protected setting, the WPOM requires that this site plan be developed to ensure protection of the natural, cultural and heritage values of the area and to determine group size and vessel length limits.

 Haslewood and Lupton Islands are situated approximately 32 kilometres east of Shutehaven, on the seaward side of Whitsunday Island.
 Although they are separate islands, they are joined by fringing reef that dries at low tide.
 The islands are part of the Whitsunday Islands National Park, managed by DERM.
-For more information, refer to the Department of Environment and Resource Management website.
+For more information, refer to the Department of National Parks, Sport and Racing website.

 Figure 1: Map of Haslewood Island and Lupton Island [PDF 1.310MB]